tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 }
 ```

-When working with [higher-order functions](/functionaljavascript#higher-order-functions) you'll need to pass functions into and/or return them from other functions.
+When working with [higher-order functions](/functionaljavascript#higher-order-functions) you’ll need to pass functions into and/or return them from other functions.
 Function types use the fat-arrow syntax:

 ```typescript
 function curry(f: (x:number, y:number)=>number): (x:number)=>(y:number)=>number {